jaebooker/mixture_of_search_agents/README.md

 >mcts_reward.py:
 >a fully implemented version that contains a reward function based on which answers get aggregated most, a separate llm to aggregate the answers from different sub-agents, and another model to determine the descrepency between the MOSA answer and the labeled answer.

+>strategyqa.txt
+>The test results from StrategyQA.
+We also tested on MATH-500.

 Inspired by the MOSA paper: https://arxiv.org/pdf/2502.18873